-The Via Alpina Sacra is the attempt at the longest pilgrimage route through the alps connecting 8 countries and more than 200 of the largest, most beautiful, oldest, highest, most significant catholic shrines, churches and monasteries.
-Its length is about 2550 miles (4100km) with 600.000 vertical feet (180.000m) of positive elevation change (i.e. counting only ups).
-Its starting point is the patriarchal basilica of Aquileia (Italy).
-Its end point is one of the oldest monastic settlements in the West on the island of Saint-Honorat (410) off Cannes (France).
+The Via Alpina Sacra was the attempt at the longest pilgrimage route through the alps connecting 8 countries and more than 200 of the largest, most beautiful, oldest, highest, most significant catholic shrines, churches and monasteries.
+Its length measured about 2,700 miles (4,331 km) with 570,000 vertical feet (173,000 m) of positive elevation change (i.e. counting only ups).
+Its starting point was the patriarchal basilica of Aquileia (Italy).
+Its end point was one of the oldest monastic settlements in the West on the island of Saint-Honorat (founded in 410) off Cannes (France).

 Patriarchal Beard Wearer, Long Distance Stroller, Yoghurt-Lover, Ice-Cream-Eliminator, Dog-Wisperer, Cow-Conversationalist, Kangal-Fodder, Mosquito-Snob and Horsefly-Hitter are only a few of the pilgrimage related epithets that the catholic priest and part time hermit Fr.
 Johannes Maria Schwarz has aquired over many miles.
 The Austrian born clergy man with a PhD in Dogmatic Theology belongs to the Archdiocese of Vaduz and works on media related projects in the German speaking part of the world.